c0di/testpythonrust/content/rust-analyzer-ale-errors-while-coding.md

 E fn main() { // E: the `async` keyword is missing from the function declaration
 ```

+Specially the `ale_open_list` and `ale_set_quickfix` settings are useful.
+The quickfix panel shows all the errors in a separate window, which is useful when you have mulitple errors that wrap in the editor window.
+For example:

+{{ image(src="/images/example-ale-errors-pane.png", alt="Example of ALE errors pane", style="border-radius: 8px;") }}

-It also works well in Python 😎 🎉
+And it also works for Python 😎 🎉

 ```python
 ...